microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityAttackSimulation.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[RecommendedActions <IMicrosoftGraphRecommendedAction[]>]`: List of recommended actions for a tenant to improve its security posture based on the attack simulation and training campaign attack type.
         - `[ActionWebUrl <String>]`: Web URL to the recommended action.
-        - `[PotentialScoreImpact <Double?>]`: Potential improvement in security score of the tenant from the recommended action.
+        - `[PotentialScoreImpact <Double?>]`: Potential improvement in the tenant security score from the recommended action.
         - `[Title <String>]`: Title of the recommended action.
       - `[ResolvedTargetsCount <Int32?>]`: Number of valid users in the attack simulation and training campaign.
       - `[SimulationEventsContent <IMicrosoftGraphSimulationEventsContent>]`: simulationEventsContent
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[CompromisedRate <Double?>]`: Actual percentage of users who fell for the simulated attack in an attack simulation and training campaign.
         - `[Events <IMicrosoftGraphSimulationEvent[]>]`: List of simulation events in an attack simulation and training campaign.
-          - `[Count <Int32?>]`: Count of occurence of the simulation event in an attack simulation and training campaign.
+          - `[Count <Int32?>]`: Count of the simulation event occurrence in an attack simulation and training campaign.
           - `[EventName <String>]`: Name of the simulation event in an attack simulation and training campaign.
       - `[TrainingEventsContent <IMicrosoftGraphTrainingEventsContent>]`: trainingEventsContent
         - `[(Any) <Object>]`: This indicates any property can be added to this object.